seanturner026/chef-planner/README.md

  1 Salad
  2 Steak

-Please provide the numbers of the dishes you would like to prepare, separated by spaces » 0 1 2
+Please provide the id numbers of the dishes you would like to prepare, separated by spaces.
+» 0 1

+Preparing Pasta, Salad.
+Your meal will require 19 minutes to prepare.

+Pasta requires the following ingredients (no serving information provided):
+* 16 oz noodles
+* 1 jar sauce
+Salad serves 3 (ingredients not provided)

-Preparing Pasta, Salad, Steak.
-Your meal will require 19 minutes to prepare set timer for   3 minutes » Boil pasta set timer for  12 minutes » Make dressing AND Cook steak set timer for   1 minutes » Toss salad set timer for   3 minutes » Mix Pasta with Sauce
+set timer for   3 minutes » Boil noodles set timer for  12 minutes » Make dressing set timer for   1 minutes » Toss salad set timer for   3 minutes » Mix noodles with sauce

 Enjoy!
 ```